 I’m not sure much can prepare you for a visit to this lively city, but it helps to read up on a few things before you go.
-So, without further ado, here are my top tips to prepare you for the roller coaster that is Varanasi.
+So, without further ado, here is my ULTIMATE Varanasi travel guide with my all the important things to know before you visit Varanasi.

 Varanasi is located in the Uttar Pradesh state in India and so is a little further afield than the typical Golden Triangle route but it is easily accessible from most major cities;